ChALkeR/notes/Gathering-weak-npm-credentials.md

 # Gathering weak npm credentials

-_Or how I obtained direct publish access to 13% of npm packages (including popular ones)._
+_Or how I obtained direct publish access to 13% of npm packages (including popular ones)._\
+_The estimated number of packages potentially reachable through dependency chains is 52%._

 ---